scorpion8511/med_txt02/README.md

 ## Exporting Captions with Default Keywords

-If you already have `pubmed_parsed_data.json` but only want the captions that mention the default pathology keywords, create a lightweight JSONL file:
+If you already have `pubmed_parsed_data.json` but only want the captions that mention the default imaging-domain keywords, create a lightweight JSONL file:

 ```python
 from pmc15_pipeline.data import export_keyword_caption_pairs